 A flat rate scheme is available for small businesses

-- Individual transactions are ignored and input VAT cannot normally be reclaimed.
+- Individual purchase transactions are ignored and input VAT cannot normally be reclaimed, unless it is a single capital item costing more than £2,000.

 - Instead, VAT is paid to HMRC as a fixed percentage of your VAT-inclusive turnover according to the category of business, ranging from 4 to 14.5%.
 There is a 1% reduction for businesses in their first year of VAT registration.

-- From 1 April 2017 a new category ,”limited cost trader”, applies with a flat rate of 16.5% if the cost of direct goods is less than either 2% of VAT inclusive turnover or £1000 pa.
-This will add to the VAT bill for those who are now in the new category so it is vital to only include “relevant goods” in deciding eligibility to stay on a lower rate.
+- The exception is if the cost of direct goods is less than either 2% of VAT inclusive turnover or £1,000 pa.
+The business is then classed as a "limited cost trader" with a flat rate of 16.5%.
+This will add to the VAT bill for those in this category so it is vital to only include "relevant goods" in deciding eligibility to stay on a lower rate.

 - VAT invoices are still issued showing the normal VAT rates.